Sámi people: Clothing

-Gákti are the traditional clothing worn by the Sámi people.
-The gákti is worn both in ceremonial contexts and while working, particularly when herding reindeer.
+Gákti is the traditional clothing worn by the Sámi people.
+It is worn both in ceremonial contexts and while working, particularly when herding reindeer.

-Traditionally, the gákti was made from reindeer leather and sinews, but nowadays, it is more common to use wool, cotton, or silk.
-Women's gákti typically consist of a dress, a fringed shawl that is fastened with 1–3 silver brooches, and boots/shoes made of reindeer fur or leather.
-Sámi boots (or nutukas) can have pointed or curled toes and often have band-woven ankle wraps.
-Eastern Sámi boots have a rounded toe on reindeer-fur boots, lined with felt and with beaded details.
-There are different gákti for women and men; men's gákti have a shorter "jacket-skirt" than a women's long dress.
-Traditional gákti are most commonly in variations of red, blue, green, white, medium-brown tanned leather, or reindeer fur.
+Traditionally, gákti was made from reindeer leather and sinews, but nowadays it is more common to use wool, cotton, or silk.
+Women's gákti typically consist of a dress, a fringed shawl that is fastened with one to three silver brooches, and boots/shoes made of reindeer fur or leather.
+Sámi boots (nutukas) can have pointed or curled toes and often have band-woven ankle wraps.
+Eastern Sámi boots are made of reindeer fur and lined with felt; they have ornamental beads and a rounded toe.
+Men's gákti have a shorter "jacket-skirt" than a women's long dress.
+Traditional gákti are most commonly in variations of red, blue, green, white, medium-brown–tanned leather, or reindeer fur.
 In winter, there is the addition of a reindeer fur coat and leggings, and sometimes a poncho (luhkka) and rope/lasso.

-The colours, patterns and the jewellery of the gákti indicate where a person is from, if a person is single or married, and sometimes can even be specific to their family.
-The collar, sleeves and hem usually have appliqués in the form of geometric shapes.
-Some regions have ribbonwork, others have tin embroidery, and some Eastern Sámi have beading on clothing or collar.
-Hats vary by sex, season, and region.
-They can be wool, leather, or fur.
-They can be embroidered, or in the East, they are more like a beaded cloth crown with a shawl.
+The colours, patterns, and jewellery of the gákti indicate where the wearer is from, if they are single or married, and sometimes even their family.
+The collar, sleeves, and hem usually have appliqués in the form of geometric shapes.
+In some regions the gákti have ribbonwork, in others they have tin embroidery, and some Eastern Sámi have beading on collars or other clothing.
+Hats vary by sex, season, and region; they can be wool, leather, or fur.
+They can be embroidered; in the East, they are more like a beaded cloth crown with a shawl.
 Some traditional shamanic headgear had animal hides, plaits, and feathers, particularly in East Sápmi.

-The gákti can be worn with a belt; these are sometimes band-woven belts, woven, or beaded.
+The gákti can be worn with a belt, which may be band-woven and/or beaded.
 Leather belts can have scrimshawed antler buttons, silver concho-like buttons, tassels, or brass/copper details such as rings.
-Belts can also have beaded leather pouches, antler needle cases, accessories for a fire, copper rings, amulets, and often a carved or scrimshawed antler-handled knife.
-Some Eastern Sámi also have a hooded jumper (малиц) from reindeer skins with wool inside and above the knee boots.
+In addition, beaded leather pouches, antler needlecases, accessories for fire building, copper rings, amulets, and often a carved or scrimshawed antler-handled knife may be suspended from belts.
+Some Eastern Sámi also wear a hooded jumper (малиц) made of wool-lined reindeer skins above knee boots.